UPDATE & INFORMATION ABOUT REGATHERING

 Here is what we need from parents to succeed

 - Volunteers to Serve.
 As always, we need volunteers to help serve our kids.
 Typically, volunteers are asked to serve once a month in The Springs.
-However, as we get rolling once again, we need to remain flexible to change and adapt as we learn together what outdoor children’s ministry looks like.
+However, as we get rolling once again, we need to remain flexible to change and adapt as we learn together what resuming our indoor children’s ministry looks like.

-- Patience as we adjust to an all-new way of doing ministry.
+- Patience as we continue to adjust to an all-new way of doing ministry.

 As always, thank you for your continued support of The Springs!